google/kf/docs/content/en/docs/v2.11/developer/scaling/autoscaling.md

 for an App, an HPA object is created and bound to the App object.
 It then dynamically calculates the target scale and sets it for the App.

+Kf Apps are also compatible with HPA policies created outside of Kf.

 ## How Kf scaling works

 The number of Pods that are deployed for a Kf App is